Bianchi type-I transit cosmological models with time dependent gravitational and cosmological constants - reexamined: Results and discussion

 \item If we put $n = 3$ and $k = 1$ in Eq. (\ref{eq34}), we obtain $a(t) = (t e^{t})^{\frac{1}{3}}$.
 In this case, we obtain the expressions for different physical parameters and geometric quantities as usual.
-From Fig. $9$, we observe that for $n =3$ and $k = 1$, the model has transition from early decelerated phase to the present accelerating phase.
-The variation of energy density, cosmological constant and density parameters versus cosmic time $t$ have been shown in Figs. $13$, $14$ and $15$ respectively.
-The present value $q_{0}$ of the deceleration parameter obtained from observations are $ -1.27 \leq q_{0} \leq 2$ (Schuecker et al. 1998).
-Studies of galaxy from redshift surveys provide a value of $q_{0} = 0.1$, with an upper limit of $q_{0} < 0.75$ (Schuecker et al. 1998).
+From Fig. $12$, we observe that for $n =3$ and $k = 1$, the model has transition from early decelerated phase to the present accelerating phase.
+The variation of energy density, cosmological constant and density parameters with cosmic time $t$ have been examined and found the same as in previous case.
+The present value $q_{0}$ of the deceleration parameter obtained from observations are $ -1.27 \leq q_{0} \leq 2$ \cite{ref73}.
+Studies of galaxy from redshift surveys provide a value of $q_{0} = 0.1$, with an upper limit of $q_{0} < 0.75$ \cite{ref73}.
 Recent observations show that the deceleration parameter of the universe is in the range $ - 1 \leq q \leq 0$ i.e $q_{0} \approx -0.77$.
 First, we set $n = 3$ and $k = 1$ in Eq. (\ref{eq48}), we obtain $q_{0} = -0.67$.
-This value is very near to the observed value of DP (i.e., $q_{0} \approx -0.77$) at present epoch (Cunha et al. 2009).
+This value is very near to the observed value of deceleration parameter (i.e., $q_{0} \approx -0.77$) at present epoch \cite{ref57}.
 Secondly, if we choose $n = 3$ and $k = 1$, we observe that all the values of physical and geometric parameters are easily integrable.
 Hence this case is important from physical aspects.

 \item If we put $n = 1$ and $k = 1$ in Eq. (\ref{eq34}), we obtain $a(t) = t e^{t}$.
 In this case, we obtain the expressions for different physical parameters and geometric quantities as usual.
-From Fig. $9$, one can see that for $n = 1$ and $k = 1$ the model is accelerating at present epoch.
+From Fig. $12$, one can see that for $n = 1$ and $k = 1$ the model is accelerating at present epoch.
 The other physical parameters have the same property as already discussed.

 \item If we put $k = 0$ in Eq. (\ref{eq34}), we obtain $a(t) = e^{t/n}$.
 In this case the universe has non-singular origin which seems reasonable to envision the dynamics of future universe.
 In this case, we found that energy density ($\rho$) is always negative and hence it is an unphysical case.
-We plan to work out a physically viable non-singular model in forthcoming paper. \end{itemize}
+We plan to work out a physically viable non-singular model in forthcoming paper.